Want to make some extra money quickly? Well, there are all sorts of opportunities to do just that if you're willing to put in a little bit of effort.

 1. Boost your savings rate

-Interest rates on savings accounts are generally pitiful across the board at the moment, but there is still a big difference between the top-paying accounts and the worst accounts on the market.
+Interest rates on savings accounts are generally pitiful across the board at the moment, after the accounts with the highest rates evaporated last year.

 Alternatively, you should check out the current accounts that pay interest.

-Find out more: best bank accounts if you're always in credit - our tables show which account is best for you.
+Find out more: best bank high-interest bank accounts - our tables show which account is best for you.

 The introduction of the Current Account Switching Service has made it easier than ever to change bank accounts, which has made providers keen to tempt switchers.

-Some banks will pay you cash or vouchers worth between £75 and £150 to switch your current account.
+Some banks will pay you cash or vouchers worth up to £125 to switch your current account.

 It's worth exploring the best Isa deals on offer to ensure you aren't needlessly handing over the interest you make to the taxman.